wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.1.9 =
+* Fixed css issues for some cases
+* Fixed the "See Analytics" loading issue

 = 3.1.8 =
 * Fixed serp cron with the google last changes
 * Changed the cron rate for serp search